Insurance and reinsurance in Mexico: overview

 Market trends and regulatory framework

-It is estimated that the insurance industry in Mexico will grow in 2014 at approximately 8.5%.
+It is estimated that the insurance industry in Mexico will grow between approximately 6% to 8% in 2016.
 However, insurance penetration in Mexico will remain low compared to other more developed economies and, as a result, will continue representing a small proportion of the gross domestic product.
 As an example of this, less than 10% of Mexican homes are insured for fire and theft and less than 30% of automobiles are insured.

-As for the distribution of insurance products, the most important non-traditional channel continues to be financial institutions through joint ventures or other schemes with insurance companies.
-The legal framework governing the distribution of insurance products does not facilitate distribution, except in the case of banks and this continues to limit growth of the sector.
+As for the distribution of insurance products, the market is pretty much controlled by insurance brokers and the most important non-traditional channel continues to be financial institutions through joint ventures or other schemes with insurance companies.
+The legal framework governing the distribution of insurance products is rigid and does not facilitate distribution through non-traditional channels, except for financial institutions, telemarketing, and micro-insurance.

 The effect of various provisions of the regulations that apply to foreign reinsurance companies taking risk from Mexican cedants, in relation to the applicable law and competent courts in the reinsurance contracts of Mexican cedants, continues to be a topic of discussion, conflict and litigation in Mexico.
-For instance, the impact of foreign regulations, in particular those of the Office of Foreign Assets Control (OFAC) from the USA in reinsurance, continues to be a topic of discussion and source of risk to Mexican cedants.
+The manner in which foreign regulations, such as those that stem from the Office of Foreign Assets Control (OFAC) from the USA, impact on reinsurance in Mexico, continues to be a topic of discussion and source of risk to Mexican cedants, as no satisfactory solution has yet been implemented.

 Fronting arrangements commonly have underlying policies subject to Mexican law, causing inconsistencies with reinsurance that may have negative consequences when there are differences between the understanding of the London or foreign market and principles of Mexican law.